polysyllabic/chaos/docs/chaosConfigFiles.md

 - `finish_sequence`: A sequence of commands to execute once when the mod is removed.
 This is an array of inline arrays. (_Optional_)

-- `trigger`: An array of commands that, in conjunction with the while/unless conditions, will trigger the `repeat_sequence`.
-When the mod receives any of the commands listed in trigger, it checks if the while/unless conditions return true, and if they do, the sequence begins.
+- `trigger`: An array of commands that, in conjunction with the while conditions, will trigger the `repeat_sequence`.
+When the mod receives any of the commands listed in trigger, it checks if the while conditions return true, and if they do, the sequence begins.
   If the trigger is empty, the `repeat_sequence` actions will loop for the lifetime of the mod. (_Optional_)